benrudolph/ascend.report/index.md

 *	__Microcredit Program__ – the last program we’d tackle was a Microcredit program established by an organization called [Aprode](http://www.corresponsaldepaz.org/news/es/2009/05/11/0004/costa-rica-microcreditos-para-refugiados-en-tiempos-de-crisis).
 Aprode gives out small loans incrementally to refugees as well as other Costa Ricans to start businesses.
 Throughout the process though, it’s important for Aprode to maintain contact with the people they’ve lent money to in order to assess whether they would need more assistance or potentially need more money.

 <p class="as-quote">
-One of the first stages of any of our innovation projects revolves around ensuring that the need for that project actually exists.
+One of the first stages of our innovation projects revolves around ensuring that the need for that project actually exists.
-  <a class="click-to-tweet" href="http://ctt.ec/y22jL"><i class="fa fa-twitter"></i></a>
+  <a class="click-to-tweet" href="http://ctt.ec/UaqCB"><i class="fa fa-twitter"></i></a>
 </p>

 We concretely defined the scope for the pilot so that we’d have clear areas we could focus on.
 No matter the preparation though, we learned that the scope often grows as we're responding to real world contexts.